 Ingredients: Glycerin, Aloe, Pectin, Neem Oil, Grapefruit Seed Extract, Baking Soda (Sodium Bicarbonate), Glucose, Oxidase (Enzymes), and Natural Flavors.

-We were lucky to have a Rescue Dogs 101 community member help us out with testing the Vet’s Best Enzymatic Dog Toothpaste with her dog, Ray.
+A Rescue Dogs 101 community member helped us out with testing the Vet’s Best Enzymatic Dog Toothpaste with her dog, Ray.
 Below are his before and after photos.

-Ray’s teeth were in really in nice condition even before starting the trial.
-Ray’s mom noted the biggest difference in her testing was the dogs breath got noticeably better with consistent brushing.
+Ray’s teeth were in good condition even before starting the trial.
+Ray’s mom noted the biggest difference in her testing was the dog’s breath got noticeably better with consistent brushing.

 Best organic dog toothpaste